mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 I want to tell you the fundamental thought of [Diamond Sutra](glossary#diamond-sutra).
 What does the Diamond Sutra want to teach us?
 There is only one point I want to tell you.

-I told you before, last week, the [Diamond Sutra](glossary#diamond-sutra) is quite different from the [Vimalakirti Sutra](glossary#vimalakirti-sutra), because the Diamond Sutra is a little bit ‘dry’.
+I told you before, last week, the [Diamond Sutra](glossary#diamond-sutra) is quite different from the [Vimalakirti Sutra](glossary#vimalakirti-sutra), because the Diamond Sutra is a little bit “dry”.
 The Vimalakirti Sutra is more like beautiful Buddhist literature.
 But Diamond Sutra is sort of based on philosophical Buddhist teaching.
-So, it is a little ‘dry’.
+So, it is a little “dry”.

 The group of [Prajnaparamita sutras](glossary#prajnaparamita-sutra) were compiled in the beginning of the Common Era by Indian people.
 The Indian people like conceptualizing very much, everything conceptualized.
 Their conception is extending in all directions, beyond time and beyond space.
 That’s why if you read the Buddhist scriptures written by the Indian people, they use lots of numbers.
 With modern people in our days, the number billions is maybe the top, but Indian people use more than billions.
 That is kalpas, eons; numbers that are completely beyond the measure of human speculation.
 And also, they try to express, try to teach the basic nature of human being, which is called [*emptiness*](glossary#śūnyatā).
 But that emptiness is exactly expressed by conscious thought: *huge*.